-It executes: (i) a first program specialization consisting of a single application of the $Specialize{Remove}$ procedure that performs the removal of the interpreter, and (ii) a sequence of applications of the $Specialize{Prop}$ procedure (from now on called iterations) that performs the propagation of the constraints of the initial and the error configurations.
+where, as usual, a^ denotes a finite sequence of a's.
+Thus, VeriMAP executes: (i) a first program specialization consisting of an application of the $Specialize{Remove}$ procedure that performs the removal of the interpreter, and (ii) a sequence of applications of the $Specialize{Prop}$ procedure (from now on called iterations) that performs the propagation of the constraints of the initial and the error configurations.
 After the removal of the interpreter, the first application of $Specialize{Prop}$ propagates the constraints of the initial configuration.
-This corresponds to a forward propagation along the graph of configurations associated with the reachability relation tr (see Section 4), while the propagation of the constraints of the error configuration corresponds to a backward propagation along the graph of configurations.
-The $Specialize{Prop}$ procedure has been executed by using the four generalization operators presented in Section 6: (i) $Gen_M$ , that is a monovariant generalization with widening only, (ii) $Gen{PH}$ , that is a monovariant generalization with widening and convex hull, (iii) $Gen_P$ , that is a polyvariant generalization with widening only, and (iv) $Gen{PH}$ , that is polyvariant generalization with widening and convex hull.
+This corresponds to a forward propagation along the graph of configurations associated with the reachability relation tr (see Section 4), while the propagation of the constraints of the error configuration corresponds to a forward propagation along the graph of configurations.
+The $formula Specialize{Prop}$ procedure has been executed by using the four generalization operators presented in Section 6: (i) $formula Specialize{Prop}$ procedure has been executed by using the four generalization operators presented in Section 6: (i) $formula Specialize{Prop}$ procedure has been executed by using the four generalization operators presented in Section 6: (i) $formula Specialize{Prop}$ procedure has been executed by using the four generalization operators presented in Section 6: (i) $formula Specialize{Prop}$ procedure has been executed by using the four generalization operators presented in Section 6: (i) $formula Specialize{Prop}$ procedure has been executed by using the four generalization operators presented in Section 6: (i) $formula Specialize{Prop}$ procedure has been executed by using the four generalization operators presented in Section 6: (i) $formula Specialize{Prop}$ procedure has been executed by using the four generalization operators presented in Section 6: (i) $formula Specialize{Prop}$ procedure has been executed by using the four generalization with widening only, and (iv) $formula Specialize{Prop}$ procedure has been e

-We have also tested the following three state-of-the-art CLP-based software model checkers for C programs: (i) ARMC [39], (ii) HSF(C) [21], and (iii) TRACER [28].
-ARMC and HSF(C) are based on the Counter-Example

-Guided Abstraction Refinement technique (CEGAR) [7, 30, 42], while TRACER uses a technique based on approximated preconditions and approximated postconditions.
+We have also tested the following three state-of-the-art CLP-based software model checkers for C programs: (i) ARMC [41], (ii) HSF(C) [23], and (iii) TRACER [30].
+ARMC and HSF(C) are based on the Counter-Example Guided Abstraction Refinement technique (CEGAR) [6, 32, 44], while TRACER uses a technique based on approximated preconditions and approximated postconditions.
 We have compared the performance of those software model checkers with the performance of VeriMAP on our benchmark programs.